george-norton/zmk-keyboard-ploopy/README.md

 # Work in progress ZMK firmware for Ploopy RP2040 devices

 This is an experimental ZMK module adding support for Ploopy RP2040 device.
-Currently there is support for the Ploopy Mouse, but the Adept, Thumb and Classic 2 are similar.
+I have teste the mouse and it works great, the Adept, Classic 2 builds are untested - let me know if you try them. it is possible the sensor orientation or button mappings are wrong.
 Only recent RP2040 variants of these devices are supported.
 There is no AVR support in Zephyr.

 ## TODO

-- ZMK studio support for the Thumb and Classic 2
+- Optimize power consumption

 ## Untested (use at your own risk)

 - Adept support
 - Classic 2 support
 - Thumb support
+- ZMK Studio support for adept, classic and thumb

 I expect issues with button mapping and sensor orientation.
 There is a bootloader combo on buttons 4+5, so you can hoepfully swap back to QMK easily.